rkitover/windows-dev-guide/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Windows Native Development Environment Setup Guide for Linux Users

+### Introduction

+This guide is intended for experienced developers familiar with Linux or other UNIX-like operating systems who want to set up a native Windows terminal development environment.
+I will walk you through setting up and using the package manager, terminal, vim, gpg, git, ssh, Visual Studio build tools, and PowerShell.
+I will explain basic PowerShell usage which will allow you to use it as a shell and write simple scripts.

+This is a work in progress and there are sometimes typos and grammatical or ordering mistakes as I keep editing it, or bugs in the `$profile` or setup code, so make any necessary adjustments.

+I am planning to make many more expansions covering for example things like using `cmake` with `vcpkg` or `Conan` etc..

+Your feedback via issues or pull requests on Github is appreciated.

 ### Install Chocolatey and Some Packages